psychoinformatics-de/shacl-vue/docs/app-deployment.md

 - [flatson-js](https://www.npmjs.com/package/flatson-js)
 - [shacl-vue](https://www.npmjs.com/package/shacl-vue)

-RDF and form data handling functionalities underlying the core `shacl-vue` features are provided by the [`shacl-tulip`](https://github.com/psychoinformatics-de/shacl-tulip) library (like "`shacl-vue`-lib", but flowery), a core dependeny of `shacl-vue`.
+RDF and form data handling functionalities underlying the core `shacl-vue` features are provided by the [`shacl-tulip`](https://github.com/psychoinformatics-de/shacl-tulip) library (like "`shacl-vue`-lib", but flowery), a core dependency of `shacl-vue`.
 It is completely independent of VueJS, yet class constructors allow passing reactive objects as arguments, which `shacl-tulip` handles seamlessly.
 It also focuses purely on library-level functionality and contains no frontend code.

 For table import and export support, `shacl-vue` uses the [FlatSON specification](https://hub.psychoinformatics.de/datalink/flatson), for which [flatson-js](https://www.npmjs.com/package/flatson-js) provides helper functionality.